Rachael has been interested in many aspects of Japanese culture for a long time and hopes other people can learn her sense of appreciation.

 Kamaji: Something you wouldn't recognize.
 It's called love."

-Turns out, the place is a bathhouse resort for pampering A-list Shinto spirits, and the witch who owns the place turned Chihiro's parents into pigs as a punishment for their gluttonous behavior.
-To have some hope of finding them and changing them back, Chihiro will have to take a job at the bathhouse and work very hard, so as to be seen as more valuable to said witch as an employee than as a toad or whatever.
+Turns out, the place is a bathhouse resort for pampering A-list Shinto spirits.
+The witch who owns the place turns Chihiro's parents into pigs as a punishment for their gluttonous behavior.
+To find them and change them back, Chihiro will have to take a job at the bathhouse.
+She'll need to work very hard, so as to be seen as valuable to said witch as an employee.
 She has to change her name to Sen, and a veteran employee named Lin helps her learn the ropes (literally, there's ropes involved).
 Eventually of course, she earns her happy ending, but she has to undergo a lot of maturing and personal growth to do that.